muhhae/interpreted-lang-py/README.md

 class.funct_list() # return the function list of class class.var_list() # return the variable list of class
 ```
+NOTE: it has goto statement, but dont use it. its work in file but not in interactive terminal.
+And i hate it so i'm not gonna work on it.
+So dont use it.
+EVER.
 Text editor supports the following features:
 1. Open folder and file
 2. Save file